appt-org/appt-website/src/data/code-samples/en/keyboard-order/net-maui.md

 # Keyboard order - .NET MAUI

-On MAUI there no built-in way to set the order, but you can use the [`SemanticOrderView`](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/semantic-order-view) from the [`MAUI Community Toolkit`](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui)
+In MAUI, there is no built-in way to set the order, but you can use the [`SemanticOrderView`](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/semantic-order-view) from the [`MAUI Community Toolkit`](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui).

 XAML Config